External Domain Name System records for Office 365

 The TXT record for SPF is used by recipient email systems to validate that the server sending your email is one that you approve.
 This helps prevent problems like email spoofing and phishing.
 See the External DNS records required for SPF in this article to help you understand what to include in your record.

-Email customers who are using Exchange Federation will also need the additional CNAME and TXT record listed at the bottom of the table.
+Email customers who are using Exchange Federation need the extra CNAME and TXT record listed at the bottom of the table.

 |DNS record||Purpose||Value to use|